scidsg/business-resources/Policies & Procedures/Procedure for Minimizing Risk of Theft, Fraud, or Cash Mismanagement.md

 4.2 A [whistleblower policy](https://github.com/scidsg/business-resources/blob/main/Policies%20%26%20Procedures/Whistleblower%20Policy.md) is in place and staff members are encourage to report any suspected fraudulent activities without fear of retaliation.

-4.3 Whistleblowers can send the Executive Director an anonymous message using [Hush Line](https://hushline.app).
-Download Tor Browser, then navigate to: http://wfnei4panqyghz4l6nuzlygxeict7ql72ge7n6nicxfj6rzy7zu333ad.onion/
+4.3 Whistleblowers can send an anonymous and confidential report using Hush Line.
+First download Tor Browser, then enter: http://beenpaddmxim7iixcvapewhe76mcyjdscce5vzermmkrthyl3hkaj3qd.onion/.
+To learn more about Hush Line, visit https://hushline.app.
 ## 5. Check and Document Controls

 5.1 Blank checks should be kept in a secure location and should only be accessible by authorized individuals.